Eurovision Young Dancers 1997: Location

-Teatr Muzyczny, a theatre in Gdynia, Poland, was the host venue for the 1997 edition of the Eurovision Young Dancers.
+Teatr Muzyczny, a theatre in Gdynia, Poland, was the host venue for the 1997 edition of Eurovision Young Dancers.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 Once all the jury votes have been counted, the two participants which received the highest total of points progress to a final round.
 The final round consists of a 90-second 'dual', were each of the finalists perform a 45-second random dance-off routine.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 Folk dance group "Bazuny" performed as the interval act.